 Slør macro mode

-That’s clearly extreme, but unlike many filter apps, even the extreme effect is quite pleasing, and usable in some situations.
+That last one is clearly extreme.
+But unlike many filter apps, even the extreme effect proves quite pleasing, and usable in some situations.
 And yes, those scones are as delicious as they look.

 Download: Slør from the App Store (iOS)